jcouv/roslyn/docs/features/tuples-language-option.md

 Semantic (cardinality should match, ordering including conversion, What are the type rules? `(string s, int x) = (null, 3);`

+Deconstruction for `System.ValueTuple`, `System.Tuple` and any other type involves a call to `Deconstruct`.

 **Option 2**

 Treat deconstruction of a tuple into both existing or new variables as a new kind of node (TODO: more details).

-**Other dimensions**

-1. Whether all existing contexts that allow declaring new variables should also allow deconstruction of tuples into new variables.
-(I'm assuming yes)
-2. Whether deconstruction for `System.ValueTuple` and `System.Tuple` involves a call to `Deconstruct`.
-(I'm assuming yes)

 **Implications**